vohtaski/moodle-shindig/readme.md

 ## Install Shindig for Moodle

 If you want to support OpenSocial APIs, you should connect your own Shindig installation to your Moodle database.
-You will need to patch the core Apache Shindig with Moodle-extensions to match OpenSocial APIs with Moodle database schema.
+This shindig code has Moodle-extensions to match OpenSocial APIs with Moodle database schema.

 ### Get extended Shindig!